 Help make Lasallian education accessible to those most in need.

-Through the Wine for Scholarships sales, your purchase of Br.
-Timothy Cabernet Sauvignon — in bottles sized from standard 750ml, 1.5L and limited 3L — proceeds will go to support the Lasallian mission, which strives to promote a human and Christian education to the young especially the poor.
+Through the Wine for Scholarships sales, proceeds from your purchase of Br.
+Timothy Cabernet Sauvignon — in bottles sized from standard 750ml, 1.5L and limited 3L — will go to support the Lasallian mission, which strives to promote a human and Christian education to the young especially the poor.

 Just as Brother Timothy believed in his mission as a Christian Brother and science teacher, so did he pour his heart and soul into finely crafting the best wines.
 For Brother Timothy, there was never a conflict between making the wine and pursing an educational mission.
 He once stated: “What I say is that a little wine in moderation seems to have been good for me.”